-A software engineer focusing on fuzzers, exploits, and mitigations for Linux and Android kernels.
+A security engineer focusing on fuzzers, exploits, and mitigations for Linux and Android kernels.

 A Telegram channel about Linux kernel security.
-Me and Alexander Popov regularly post links to materials about exploits, fuzzers, migitations, and other security-related things there.
+Me and Alexander Popov regularly post links to materials about exploits, fuzzers, mitigations, and other security-related things there.